Uncia-SaaS/.github/README.md

 ### 3. Setting Rules

-The Organization Owner can define various rules to guide project creation and ensure compliance:
+The Organization Owner can define various rules to guide application document creation and ensure compliance:

 #### a.
 Network Zones and Flows